AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 Once connection is successfully established, you can map Salesforce columns to the corresponding attributes of Learning Manager.
 This step is mandatory.

-1. In the mapping page, on left side you can see Learning Manager’s columns and on right side you can see the Salesforce columns.
-Select the appropriate column name that maps to the Learning Manager’s column name.
+1. In the mapping page, on left side you can see Learning Manager's columns and on right side you can see the Salesforce columns.
+Select the appropriate column name that maps to the Learning Manager's column name.

    ![](assets/sfdc-map-columns.png)

    Learning Manager's column data shown on the left side are fetched from the active fields.
 The **manager** field must necessarily be mapped to a field of type email address.
 Mapping all the columns is mandatory before the connector can be used.

-1. Click** Save** after completing the mapping.
+1. Click **Save** after completing the mapping.
 1. The connector is now ready for use.
 The account that has been configured now, appears as a data source within the Administrator app, for the administrator to schedule the import or for on-demand sync.

 ## Using Salesforce connector {#usingsalesforceconnector}

 Salesforce connector connects to Salesforce.com to fetch the users as configured and add them to Learning Manager.

-# Learning Manager FTP connector {#ftpconnector}
+## Learning Manager FTP connector {#ftpconnector}

 Using the FTP connector, you can integrate Learning Manager with arbitrary external systems to automate data synchronization.
 It is expected that external systems can export data in a CSV format and place it in the appropriate folder of the Learning Manager FTP account.
 FTP connector capabilities are as follows: